zuckerlab/FlowStims/doc/manual.md

 `dotFgVal` Pixel value (grayscale) for foreground (dots) [0-255], can choose multiple.

- * `->dotBgVal` Pixel value (grayscale) for background [0-255].
+&rightarrow;`dotBgVal` Pixel value (grayscale) for background [0-255].
 Must be given the same number of values as `dotFgVal`.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`->dotInterVal` Pixel value (grayscale) of interstimulus screen (use -1 for avg screen luminance of the stimulus).
+&rightarrow;`dotInterVal` Pixel value (grayscale) of interstimulus screen (use -1 for avg screen luminance of the stimulus).
 Must be given the same number of values as `dotFgVal`.

 `dotDiamDeg` Diameter of single dots (in degrees); allows multiple values.
 Note: flows with `nDots` other than 1 might have  dots with different diameter in order to preserve constant area (depending on whether `equalArea` is enabled, see below).

-&nbsp;&nbsp;&nbsp;&nbsp;`->dotSpacing` Initial spacing between flow element centers (in multiples of `dotDiamDeg`); this determines how dense the flow will be.
+&rightarrow;`dotSpacing` Initial spacing between flow element centers (in multiples of `dotDiamDeg`); this determines how dense the flow will be.
 Of course, if the motion is not rigid, then this spacing ends up being an average.
 Must get a value for each `dotDiamDeg` used above.

-&rightarrow;`->dotSpatFreq` _Optional:_ If known, the spatial frequencies corresponding to each dot size used in `dotDiamDeg` can be entered here.
+&rightarrow;`dotSpatFreq` _Optional:_ If known, the spatial frequencies corresponding to each dot size used in `dotDiamDeg` can be entered here.
 When provided, they will be used to compute more accurate velocities based on the temporal frequency.
 Must get a value for each `dotDiamDeg` used above.

 `equalArea` Whether to adjust the diameter of patterns with `nDots` > `1` so as to preserve the same total area as that of single dots.
 Defaults to yes (`1`).